-Semistructured interviews and project and policy document reviews were adopted as sources of data.
-These techniques provide appropriate platforms for unrestricted expression of personal perspectives (Awuzie and McDermott, 2015) and come highly recommended by several researchers (Denscombe, 2007; Hartley, 1994; Kvale, 2006; Miles and Huberman, 1994).
-A total of 27 face-to-face semistructured interviews were conducted with representatives of the organisations within each IDS.
-These interviews lasted for approximately 1 h each.
-They were also conducted across three distinct locations in two countries, Nigeria and the UK, between November 2012 and April 2013.
-Interviewees were asked to share their experiences pertaining to SV implementation while working on the projects.
-Questions which sought to inquire into the role of the ICOs during the delivery process in providing the desired leadership were also asked.
-Leadership in this case was identified as the ability of the ICO to define clearly the project deliverables alongside the SV components of such deliverables during the inception stages; the ability vividly to place SV into the mainstream of procurement processes; the ability to develop effective institutional apparatus for coordinating, controlling and auditing SV implementation within the IDS during the delivery process proper; and lastly, the ability of the ICOs to assume direct responsibility for successful implementation.
+Semi-structured interviews and project and policy document reviews were adopted as sources of data.
+These techniques provide appropriate platforms for unrestricted expression of personal perspectives (Awuzie & McDermott) and do come highly recommended by several researchers (Denscombe, 2007, Kvale, 2006, Hartley, 2004, Miles and Huberman, 1994).
+A total of twenty-seven (27) face-to-face semi-structured interviews were conducted with representatives of the organisations within each IDS.
+These interviews lasted for approximately one hour each.
+They were also conducted across three distinct locations in two countries, Nigeria and the United Kingdom between November, 2012 and April, 2013.
+Interviewees were asked to share their experiences as it pertained to SV implementation whilst working on the projects.
+Questions which sort to inquire into the role of the ICOs during the delivery process in providing the desired leadership were also asked.
+Leadership in this case was identified as the ability of the ICO to clearly define the project deliverables alongside the SV components of such deliverables during the inception stages; ability to vividly mainstream SV into the procurement processes; ability to develop effective institutional apparatus for co-ordinating, controlling and auditing SV implementation within the IDS during the delivery process proper; and lastly, the ability of the ICOs to assume direct responsibility for successful implementation.

-The emergent data were subsequently analysed using qualitative content analysis through the aid of pre-set themes (Taylor-Powell and Renner, 2003).
+The emergent data was subsequently analysed using qualitative content analysis through the aid of pre-set themes (Taylor-Powell and Renner, 2003).
 Accordingly, the findings were then applied in testing the study's central proposition which had been stated previously.

-6. Description of cases
+Description of Cases

-The selected cases, the component stakeholders and the number of interviewees representing these stakeholders within each IDS are listed in Table 1.
+Table 1 highlights the selected cases, the component stakeholders and the number of interviewees representing these stakeholders within each IDS.